 I mentioned this previously, but one way to make your writing sound a little more exciting is to write how you talk.
 If you suspect you might be a boring talker too, try adding some life.
 You shouldn’t be disingenuous—just bring out the best, most engaging part of yourself.

 Not too long ago, I posted on social media that by default, I keep it pretty safe in my writing.
-Often when I go back through my content and edit, I spruce it up, trying to add more life to my writing.
+Often when I go back through my content and edit, I spruce it up, trying to add more life to my post.
 One of my followers commented that she does the opposite; she writes boldly, then she goes back and takes out all the stuff that’s over the top.
 She finishes editing once she’s done cringing.
 Haha!

 I loved this idea!
 If you’re like me and you naturally keep your writing a bit generic, try writing more boldly than you’re used to.
 Take out anything you’re uncomfortable with in the end, but definitely keep some party in there.

 Imagine you’ve met someone at a party.
 He’s exciting and knows a lot, even about topics you’re very interested in.
 At first, you’re intrigued by what he has to say, but then he keeps going.
 And going.
 And going.

 No matter how interesting you find the topic, you’re probably looking for the best excuse to get the heck out of there.
 Do I say I need to use the bathroom?
 Or do I skip ahead and say my kitchen is flooding so I can just leave?

 Sometimes people repeat themselves, saying the same thing over and over, whether they’re using the same words or not.

 Do you think you could be doing this with your blog?
 You want to provide lots of helpful information, but it’s best to do it concisely.

 What to do: